leibovich2021/Docker_and_more/ReadMe.txt

 docker version
 ifconfig

+docker ps = show what container runing docker ps -a = show what container run and stop docker images = show images

 ping 8.8.8.8  = how check if conatiner have access to internet or ping (name site) ls -la = show all file in container